wp-plugins/amazon-link/readme.txt

 To utilise one of the templates simply specify the template option with the name of the template to use.
 For example: `[amazon asin=<ASIN Number>&title=<link text>&template=thumbnail]`.

 To generate a list of products relevant to the content of your site use the 'cat' option, to specify where the plugin should search for Amazon product links.
 This option can be either 'local' to search the current content or a list of category ids to search specific sections of your site.
-For example I use this feature to provide friends and family some ideas for presents This feature is based on the Amazon Web Service API and uses the 'CartSimilarities' feature to generate the list of items.
+For example I use this feature to provide friends and family some ideas for presents.
+This feature is based on the Amazon Web Service API and uses the 'CartSimilarities' feature to generate the list of items.

 This is created by either putting the line `amazon_recommends(<Category>,<Number of Posts>)` in your template.
 Or putting the line `[amazon cat=<Category>&last=<Number of Posts>]` within a post or page.
 Where 'Category' is a list of category ids to search within (e.g. as expected by the 'cat' argument of [query_posts](http://codex.wordpress.org/Template_Tags/query_posts#Parameters) function.
 The 'last' parameter is the number of posts to search through.

-= Development Version =
+= Latest Version - 2.0.4 =

 * Add Affiliate ID channels and User Affiliate ID settings
 * Facility to set Affiliate channel by Author or manually in each shortcode.
 * Bug fix - Italian AWS API Version Increment
+* Bug fix - Fix php 'Notice's when WP_DEBUG is enabled

 == Installation ==